-- Attendance at meetings (by invitation via responsible officers) of the Council or any of its Cabinet, committees, sub-committees, panels, working groups, community forums and task groups. - Attendance at visits of inspection of sites and buildings arranged by any of the bodies listed above - Attendance at meetings of bodies on which the Council is invited to be represented and Outside Body Meetings to which the Audit and Governance Committee make appointments but excluding School Governing Bodies - The doing of anything as Chair or Deputy-Chair of an outside body on which the member is representing the Council - Authorised briefings for Committees/Panels/Cabinet meetings including all meetings which are called by officers of the Council e.g. Pre Agenda meetings - Officer briefings for Chair of Committees and Sub-Committees and Cabinet Members - Authorised attendance at Conferences/Seminars - Duties undertaken by a Chair/Cabinet Member in connection with their role - Courtesy Visits - Civic duties by the Chair and Deputy-Chair of the Council - Service duties and official visits undertaken by the Chairs/Deputy Chairs of committees and sub-committees and by Cabinet Members.

-- For members where required by, or nominated to represent the Council in an official capacity to attend at official openings, open days, events, presentations, meetings with VIPs, receptions etc which take place outside the Ward. - Governors of FE/HE Colleges, Residential Special Schools and Independent Schools - Attendance at parish council meetings within the Ward - Member Learning and Development Events - For Parent Governor Co-opted Members travel expenses to the West Cheshire Association of Governing Bodies meeting (maximum 12 p.a.)
+- Attendance at meetings (by invitation via responsible officers) of the Council or any of its Cabinet, Committees, Sub-Committees, Panels, Working Groups, Community Forums, Working/Task Groups/Spotlight Scrutiny meetings. - Attendance at visits of inspection of sites and buildings arranged by any of the bodies listed above - Attendance at meetings of bodies on which the Council is invited to be represented and Outside Body Meetings to which the Audit and Governance Committee make appointments but excluding School Governing Bodies - Performing anything as Chairman or Deputy-Chairman of an outside body on which the member is representing the Council - Authorised briefings for Committees/Panels/Cabinet meetings including all meetings which are called by officers of the Council e.g. Pre Agenda meetings - Officer briefings for Chairman of Committees and Sub-Committees and Cabinet Members - Authorised attendance at Conferences/Seminars - Duties undertaken by a Chairman/Cabinet Member in connection with his/her role - Courtesy Visits & Civic duties by the Chairman and Deputy-Chairman of the Council Service duties and official visits undertaken by the Chairman/Deputy Chairman of Committees and Sub-Committees and by Cabinet Members. - For Members where required by, or nominated to represent the Council in an official capacity to attend at official openings, open days, events, presentations, meetings with VIPs, receptions etc which take place outside the Ward. - Governors of FE/HE Colleges, Residential Special Schools and Independent Schools - Attendance at Parish Council Meetings within the Ward - Member Learning and Development Events - For Parent Governor Co-opted Members travel expenses to the Cheshire West Governance Association meetings (CWGA) (Maximum 12 meetings p.a.)